 Yes, chickens are definitely different in Cuenca.
-My dad and I agree that they're tastier, but mom, being a vegetarian, doesn't partake of our delicious chickens, so she has to take our word for it.
+I think they're tastier, but mom, being a vegetarian, doesn't partake of the delicious chickens, so she has to take my word for it.
 I have no idea why these chickens taste so much better, but, trust me, they do.
 Mom has been cooking for me for a long time.
 My favorite meal is chicken, even with the disguised veggies she adds to it.
 So I'm what you would call a chicken connoisseur.

 Mom brags about the rich taste of the tomatoes, avocados, other fruits and all the veggie she eats; but for me, it's the chickens!